ibuetler/p3s-log-aggregation/Tutorial.md

 Now write a function that extracts the IP address from each line and stores it in a variable.
 Additionally, all geo data should be stored in variables.
 Print the solution on the console to see if it worked.
 This function will be extended in the next steps.

-### Important:
+### Limitations
-A free database is used in this task.
-It is not 100% accurate and does not always find the corresponding country or city.
+The free GeoIP database is not 100% accurate and does not always find the corresponding country or city.
 However, the longitude and latitude are always found.
 If, the city or country is not found the value of the variable will be set to "None"

 It is possible that for a certain IP no infromation is found in the database.
 (This happens for 2 IP Addresses in our log file).
 In this case, the GeoIP2 will throw an error.
 This snippet shows which error is thrown and how it is catched: